Sean-McRae/OAuthv1---Signing-Burp-Extension-/README.md

  • Supplied URL parameters are not signed properly thus resulting in an invalid signature.

  • No ability to disable entries.

- • Table is editable by dbl click but does not change actual data.

  • Boolean value in Table is not represented as Checkbox.

 ## Usage/Examples